tartiflette/tartiflette/docs/tutorial/extend-with-directives.md

 sidebar_label: 11.
 Extend with directives
 ---

-A directive is a way of describing a behavior you can apply on differents objects in your SDL.
+A directive is a way of describing a behavior you can apply on different objects in your SDL.
 It looks like a Decorator in our favorite language, Python.
-The possible applications are numerous, access permissions, limit the introspection, rate limiting, auto-generating resolver function etc ... the only limit is your imagination.
+The possible applications are numerous, access permissions, limiting the introspection, rate limiting, auto-generating resolver function etc ... the only limit is your imagination.

-Tartiflette includes the `@deprecated` directive, which allow you to define a field as deprecated _(The introspection will flag the field as deprecated)_.
+Tartiflette includes the `@deprecated` directive, which allows you to define a field as deprecated _(The introspection will flag the field as deprecated)_.

 ```graphql
 directive @deprecated(